alexykn/sps2/README.md

 ## Early Development Notice

 **This project is in the early stages of development.** It is not yet recommended for production use.
 The API, package format, and internal architecture are still subject to change.
 There is no public package repository yet.
-We welcome contributors who are excited about building the future of package management on macOS.

 ### Current Status